Things to Do in Kuala Lumpur in July

 Best Activities in July

-Petronas Twin Towers and KLCC District
+Petronas Twin Towers skybridge and observation deck visits

-Thean Hou Temple and Surrounding Heritage Sites
+Thean Hou Temple and KL Tower sunset timing

 July Events & Festivals